ethereum/snake-charmers-tactical-manual/cutting-a-release.md

 3. Verify documentation and release notes
     * Run `make docs` to preview and verify the docs pages.
 4. Commit the changes to the main branch and push to the upstream repo with `git push upstream`.

+## Best Practices for Major Version Changes (or, Things Learned Through Experience)

+- Although it's not always possible, try to batch up breaking changes within a library.
+For example, if you're going to release a major version of a lib, try and get any other low-hanging fruit and/or prioritized breaking changes in at the same time.
+- Utilize beta versions.
+If there is a big breaking change going in, or multiple big breaking changes going in, consider releasing a beta version or two.
+- We prefer to have breaking changes that cascade across libs queued up at the same time so that we can release affected libs in concert.
+This cuts down on thrash and dependency hell for both ourselves and users.